-When I began my previous post, I imagined a short and sweet introduction to set up a lightly edited version of notes that I prepared for the student reporter whom I mentioned.
-Ironically—or is a better word “symptomatically? “pathetically?”—by the time I finished this introduction, it was already longish as an entire post, even though its subject concerned trade-offs caused by pressure for concision.
+Before I began my previous post, I imagined a quick introduction to set up a lightly edited version of notes that I prepared for the student reporter whom I mentioned.
+Ironically—or is that “symptomatically? “pathetically?”—by the time I finished, it was already long enough for a full post, although it was about pressure for concision.

-Before this introduction gets too long, here are the notes.
-As I said before, I did not manage to shrink them to sound-bite length, but I feel pretty good about them as brief talking points on a complex subject.
-I hope they do some good, nervous as I am about oversimplification.
-If you want documentation or expansion on these assertions, I back them up here in a way that is concise by book standards.
+Before this gets too long, let’s get to the notes.
+As I said last time, I did not manage to shrink them to a sound-bite, but I feel good about them as brief talking points on a complex subject– nervous as I am about oversimplification.
+If you want documentation on these assertions, I back them up here in a way that is concise by book standards.

 Notes for the Daily Beacon on Religious Trends

-You ask about mapping trends in Tennessee religion, with special reference to denominations.
-I would make four main points.
+You ask about trends in Tennessee religion, with special reference to denominations.
+I would make four key points.

-Third, if we are thinking about denominations in Tennessee, then keep on noticing race, but also think about a Catholic minority (fairly weak historically, but growing)—plus a whole bunch of Protestants who “protest” them.
-Sort the Protestants on a continuum from moderate to radical protest.
+Third, if we are thinking about denominations in Tennessee in particular, then we obviously need to keep on noticing race.
+But we also should think in terms of a Catholic minority (fairly weak historically especially compared to other parts of the country, but growing)—plus a whole bunch of Protestants who “protest” them.
+We then can sort Protestants on a continuum from moderate to radical protest.
 Some made extreme breaks with a Catholic system of formal liturgies and hierarchies of bishops.
 (Quakers, Baptists, and the Church of Christ moved furthest).
 Some (especially Episcopalians, to a lesser extent Lutherans) did not move very far.
 Presbyterians and Methodists are in the middle.
-However, this became extremely complicated over time, because Protestants love to protest each other.
-A classic case is Methodists who started as a movement within Episcopalians but broke away in protest—and after that had a bunch of internal schisms.
+However, this became very complicated over time, because Protestants also love to protest each other.
+A classic case is Methodists who started as a movement within the Episcopal church, but later broke away in protest—then after that had several internal schisms.

 In different parts of the country, there are varying proportions of Catholics and Protestant groups.
 In most of the South, the top players are Protestant—Episcopalians, Presbyterians, Methodists, Baptists (the largest), and Pentecostals (the fastest growing).

-We can also sort Protestants, not by their distance from Catholics, but across a socio-economic hierarchy.
-Older establishment denominations (especially Episcopalians who came as an arm of British colonies, and sometimes Presbyterians) were historically at the top.
-Baptists and Pentecostals were at the bottom at the start—but that was long ago and now it is complicated because many have risen into the establishment.
+We can also sort the Protestants, less by degree of break from Catholics, and more across a socio-economic hierarchy.
+Establishment denominations (especially Episcopalians who came as an arm of the British colonizing government, and sometimes Presbyterians) were historically at the top.
+At first the Baptists and Pentecostals were at the bottom—but that was long ago and now it is complicated because many have risen into the establishment.
 The old establishment still has weight if we count “one dollar one vote” or historic influence—but not so much if we count one person one vote.
 The further up the hierarchy we go, the less we have to think about white vs. non-white versions of denominational traditions.
-That’s not because race is less relevant; there are simply fewer elite African Americans.
-Across most social strata, de facto segregated denominations are the norm—especially for Baptists and Pentecostals, to a lesser extent for Methodists.
+That’s not because race is less relevant, but simply because there are fewer elite African Americans.
+Across most social strata, de facto segregated denominations are the norm—especially for Baptists and Pentecostals.
 But there are not separate black and white Episcopalians or Presbyterians—except insofar as we think historically about black Methodists as an offshoot of Episcopalians.

 Partly countervailing against all this splitting, there is a widely shared culture of evangelical revivalism.
 It stresses emotion-laden conversion to Jesus as “personal savior,” with common styles of preaching, singing, and moral teaching.
 That gives Methodists and Baptists (plus kindred groups including Restorationists and many Southern Presbyterians) family resemblances—even cutting across racial lines to some extent.
 Holiness and Pentecostal denominations started a little over 100 years ago as offshoots of this evangelical tradition.
 (Pentecostals stress healing and speaking in tongues; Baptists are standoffish there.)